teacherhogg/robot-docs/content/en/robot-dashboard-installation.md

 On Windows 10, watch for (may be hidden by the dashboard itself) a "Windows Security Alert" asking for access through the Windows Defender Firewall.
 Select "Allow Access" as the dashboard does need to communicate to the Robot Server (as well as the locally installed Robots).
 </alert>

 You will then need to configure the application's **Setting Folder** location and setup two required configuration files (see [Robot Dashboard Setup](/robot-dashboard-setup)).
+Sample versions of these two files can be found on the [on the releases page](https://github.com/teacherhogg/robot-controller/releases).